Case Study

 Before: Pre-Eleventy Gymnasium “As Seen In” section and footer, with legacy layout and navigation.

-Post-Eleventy Gymnasium footer with unified platform, awards, and press links
+Post-Eleventy Gymnasium footer with unified platform, awards, and press links.

 Open edX course enrollment screen before redesign, showing 'Start Course' option without enrolling first.